Aldochlay

 allt burn, stream + a'chlaidheimh Scottish Gaelic of the sword (corruption).
 Population - 10.

-Argyll and Bute Coat of Arms
+Argyll and Bute

 If heading to or from Luss, these colourful, eye-catching cottages will certainly do just that as you make your way along the old Loch Lomond road.

-Three trailers?
+Five trailers?
 Are you crazy?
 How exactly does that work?

-William Kerr was a local orphan who had spent a happy childhood here before ending up in fancy London being a bit of a builder.
+William Kerr was a local orphan who spent a happy childhood here before ending up in fancy London being a bit of a builder.
 One presumably well-heeled client had Kerr commissioned to construct their ornate, new home but were fussily nonplussed at the statue for ' mon repose'.

 Given his choice of profession, couldn't he just have supplied the Tarmac™ for that badly needed marina car park?